F.A.Q.#

 pyproject.toml

-can be automatically maintained by poetry commands to add/remove dependencies, update versions, …If required, it is easy to perform manual editions.
+can be automatically maintained by uv commands to add/remove dependencies, update versions, …If required, it is easy to perform manual editions.

 You never need to edit

-, it is automatically managed.Dependencies can be split into groups, e.g. doc dependencies, dev dependencies, graphic dependencies… and you can customize the groups you want to install.
+, it is automatically managed.Dependencies can be split into groups, e.g. optional dependencies (e.g. graphic packages), dev dependencies… and you can customize the groups you want to install.

 Dependencies not available on